pysmo/aimbat-docs/_build/html/_sources/docfiles/install_aimbat.txt

 AIMBAT is released as a sub-package of pysmo in the name of ``pysmo.aimbat`` along with another sub-package ``pysmo.sac``.
 The latest stable release of AIMBAT is available for download at the `official project webpage <http://www.earth.northwestern.edu/~xlou/aimbat.html>`_.

 We are working on a new release of AIMBAT, available on `Github <https://github.com/pysmo>`_.
 We are adding more features to make using AIMBAT more convenient, and fixing some bugs in the old code.
 Download `pysmo.aimbat <https://github.com/pysmo/aimbat>`_ and `pysmo.sac <https://github.com/pysmo/sac>`_ from Github.
 You will now have two folders called ``aimbat`` and ``sac`` respectively.

+You may want to download `example code <https://github.com/pysmo/data-example>`_ to run AIMBAT on, as well.

 .. ############################################################################ ..
 .. #                          GETTING THE PACKAGES                            # ..